Contact Us

 Array tomography

-Array tomography (AT) is a high resolution, 3D image reconstruction method for cellular and protein structure analysis.
+Array tomography (AT) is a high resolution, 3D image reconstruction method for cellular structure analysis.
 It is performed using scanning electron microscopy (SEM) or light microscopy (LM) imaging of ordered arrays of ultrathin, resin-embedded serial sections.
-AT allows quantitative, volumetric structural analysis and visualization of cellular and protein structures.
+AT allows quantitative, volumetric structural analysis and visualization of cellular structures.
 It has better lateral and spatial resolution than conventional confocal microscopy.
 In addition, a higher throughput can be achieved by partially automated examination of bio-specimens.

 Principle of ultrathin sectioning